 What are the risk factors for Waldenstrom macroglobulinemia?

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
-For example, unprotected exposure to strong sunlight is a risk factor for skin cancer.
-Smoking is a risk factor for many cancers.
+Some cancer risk factors, like smoking, can be changed.
+Others, like a person’s age or family history, can’t be changed.

 Researchers have found a few risk factors that make a person more likely to develop Waldenstrom macroglobulinemia (WM).
-But most people with these risk factors never develop the disease.
-Even if a patient with WM does have one or more risk factors, it is impossible to know for sure how much that risk factor contributed to causing the cancer.
+But most people with these risk factors never develop WM.

 Monoclonal gammopathy of undetermined significance